Guam Real Estate, Guam Property, Real Estate in Guam, Guam Economy and Guam Business Climate

 Situated in the Western Pacific, within close proximity to the Asia Pacific Rim countries including Japan, South Korea, China, Taiwan, Hong Kong, Singapore and the Philippines, Guam truly is America in Asia.

 Guam is an unincorporated territory of the United States and closest U.S. soil to the Asia Pacific region.
 It is the southernmost island of the Marianas Island Chain and largest island in Micronesia, with an area about 210 square miles in size.
 Guam is located east of Manila, Philippines and south of Tokyo, Japan, both a short 3.5-hour flight away.
 Its average year round temperature ranges in the mid to high 80’s most days and mid to high 70’s during the evenings.
-Its population in 2010 was projected to be around 180,692.
+Its population in 2018 is estimated to be around 165,718.

 While its stable U.S. political status, government, economy, and currency in U.S. Dollars certainly make the island a distinct attraction in the Asia Pacific region, it’s lush tropical landscapes, warm breezes, powdery white sand beaches, clear waters and sunny blue skies eventually lure people and companies from all over the region and U.S. Mainland to invest in Guam real estate and make Guam home.